hawkular/hawkular.github.io/src/main/jbake/content/blog/2017/02/07/hawkular-metrics-roadmap.md

 * **Documentation Improvements**
-    * Make available API documentation for each release; this would resolve a long standing issue where the API documentation is not versioned, and only the current release has the documentation published on the Hawkular website.
+    * Make available API documentation for each release; this would resolve a long standing issue where the API documentation is not versioned, and only the current release has the documentation published on the Hawkular website
-    * Publish perfomance reports related to disk size, memory comsumption, cpu consumption, query throughput, and storage throughput.
+    * Publish performance reports related to disk size, memory consumption, CPU consumption, query throughput, and storage throughput

 * **HPA Integration**
     * Provide an endpoint for Hawkular Metrics to be used by the HPA.
-This will allow any metric stored to be used for autoscaling components in OpenShift/Kubernetes.
+This will allow any metric stored to be used for autoscaling components in OpenShift/Kubernetess

 If you have any other suggestion or would like to contribute to the project, please contact us; feedback is more than welcomed.